-On any given morning, campers can expect a balanced breakfast with pancakes, waffles, or french toast, bacon or sausage, eggs, or the occasional treat of coffee cake!
-Milk and juice are always available, along with cereal, oatmeal, yogurt, and fresh fruit.
+On any given morning, campers can expect a balanced breakfast with pancakes, waffles, french toast, bacon or sausage, eggs, or the occasional treat of coffee cake!
+Milk and juice are always available, along with several types of cereal, oatmeal, yogurt, and fresh fruit.

 After an active morning, we serve a satisfying, energizing lunch to fuel campers for all-day fun.
 You might see chicken, fish, or deli-style sandwiches, macaroni and cheese, chicken fingers, or more!
 Rainy days might bring a warming meal of grilled cheese with tomato soup.
 We also put out sunflower butter and jelly, our salad bar, fresh fruit, and plenty of healthy sides every day.